Macuyiko/blog/content/2008/2008_09_virtualbox-expanding-disk-drive.md

     [ ![](http://3.bp.blogspot.com/_X4W-h82Vgjw/SYo4jrQIXKI/AAAAAAAAPIo/xLipRm7H704/s400/right.png)](http://3.bp.blogspot.com/_X4W-h82Vgjw/SYo4jrQIXKI/AAAAAAAAPIo/xLipRm7H704/s1600-h/right.png)

 2. Extra step (update - thanks to comments): modern Linux distributions use disk IDs to identify disks instead of sda, sdb,...
-This might give you the following message in a few steps:Â "Waiting for device /dev/disk/by-id/scsi-SATA_VBOX_HARDDISK_VB... to appear", like the user in the comments of this post.
+This might give you the following message in a few steps: "Waiting for device /dev/disk/by-id/scsi-SATA_VBOX_HARDDISK_VB... to appear", like the user in the comments of this post.
 So before you continue with the following steps, open a Terminal window.

     I'm going to create two mount points for the old and new partition and mount them.
 You can use GParted to find out the exact device location (the new partition should probably be `/dev/hdb1`):